 Staffing: Mr M Wilson (Head of Department), Mrs S Warburton (i/c Food Preparation & Nutrition), Mrs T Astley (Deputy Head Teacher), Miss C Moore and Mrs J Chappell (Learning Assistant).

-In the lower school (Key Stage 3) all pupils, irrespective of gender, will follow broad courses which are aimed at meeting the National Curriculum requirements at Key Stage 3.
+In lower school (Key Stage 3) all pupils, irrespective of gender, will follow broad courses which are aimed at meeting the National Curriculum requirements at Key Stage 3.

-Each pupil studies 2 hours of Food Technology and 2 hours of Technology per fortnight throughout Year 7 and Year 8 before opting for one of these subjects in Year 9 where they then receive 4 hours per fortnight.
+Each pupil studies 2 hours of Food and 2 hours of Technology per fortnight throughout Year 7 and Year 8 before opting for one of these subjects in Year 9 where they then receive 4 hours per fortnight.

 The Technology department is equipped with computers, an A3 colour printer and Computer Aided Manufacturing machines including a milling machine, a sticker cutter and a laser cutter.
 Pupils are encouraged to incorporate this technology into their products and learn to use them autonomously as they progress through the Key Stages.

 All staff in the department have industrial experiences outside of teaching and we believe this better equips them to prepare pupils for the world of work.

 All pupils in Year 7 will be given a number of practical & design activities aimed at ensuring all pupils have the same skill levels.
 These include a wooden boat, computer aided design, healthy choices, packaging, paper engineering, fridge magnet, safety and hygiene, fruit salad, super sarny, pizza toast, carrot cakes etc.

 In Year 8 these skills will be extended and built upon through more open-ended projects; ensuring pupils become more autonomous in their design thinking and practical abilities.
 These include a Trinket Box, an MP3 Speaker cooking techniques, healthy eating etc.